larsrh/website/topics/crdt/01-intro.md

 All code snippets here are live: this page functions similarly to Jupyter Notebook.
 The main difference is that all code is executed in your browser; there's no roundtrip to a backend service.
-Snippets are evaluated when a page is loaded and can be re-evaluated by clicking on the _Run_ button.
+Snippets are evaluated when a page is loaded and can be re-evaluated by clicking the _Run_ button.
 Feel free to change any snippet to your liking, but note that subsequent snippets are not automatically re-run.
 If you want to reset the session, e.g. because you deleted some code, just reload the page.
 Your code is not saved between reloads!